 - it is held within a business model whose objective is to hold assets in order to collect contractual cash flows; and - the contractual terms of the financial asset give rise to cash flows that are solely payments of principal and interest.

-Financial assets measured at amortised cost are initially recognised at fair value plus directly attributable transaction costs and subsequently measured at amortised cost using the effective interest method.
+Financial assets measured at amortised cost are initially recognised at fair value plus directly attributable transaction costs and subsequently measured at amortised cost using the effective interest method, less an allowance for expected credit losses.